 The Tabari Network

-Tabari and his daughter Zeina are linked to 11 active companies across Bahrain, Jordan, Lebanon, UAE, and the UK, according to official public records found in Sayari Graph.
-Analysis of these records revealed that each of these companies features either Tabari or members of his immediate family in positions of control—including as shareholders, directors, or managers.
+Tabari and his children are linked to 10 active companies across Jordan, Lebanon, UAE, and the UK, according to official public records found in Sayari Graph.
+Analysis of these records revealed that each of these companies features either Tabari or members of his immediate family in positions of control — including as shareholders, directors, or managers.

 The most significant finding came from the Jordanian Commercial Register, which lists Tabari as a 50 percent shareholder and the ultimate beneficial owner (UBO) of EMCOR Facilities Services Group Ltd Jordan.